kaboom-db/kaboom/README.md

 #### Linting

-Kaboom uses standardrb for linting.
+Kaboom uses standardrb (.rb) and eslint (.js, .ts) for linting.
 CI will fail if linting isn't correct.

 To fix all fixable linting issues:
 ```bash